Does swell take place?

 Visit the Hub to:

-- Purchase the exhibition program and SWELL caps.
+- Purchase the 2017 exhibition program and one of our commemorative SWELL tote bags.

 - Obtain information about the children’s weekend activities, masterclass, twilight sculpture walks and artist talks.